nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Reliable` reliable sequenced, packet must be received by the target peer and resend attempts should be made until the packet is delivered.

-`PacketFlags.Unsequenced` unreliable unsequenced, packet will not be sequenced with other packets and may be delivered out of order.
+`PacketFlags.Unsequenced` unsequenced, packet will not be sequenced with other packets and may be delivered out of order.

 `PacketFlags.NoAllocate` packet will not allocate data, and user must supply it instead.